Metztitlán

 Metztitlán (Otomi: Nziʼbatha) is a town and one of the 84 municipalities of Hidalgo, in central-eastern Mexico.
 The municipality covers an area of 814.7 km^{2}.

 As of 2005, the municipality had a total population of 20,123.

-In 2023, Metztitlán was designated a Pueblo Mágico by the Mexican government, recognizing its cultural and historical importance.
+In 2023, Metztitlán was designated a Pueblo Mágico by the federal government, recognizing its cultural and historical importance.

 Etymology

 Map of Metztitlán - Geographical relations of the Indies (1579).

 From Náhuatl Metztli 'moon' and tlan 'place' so its meaning would be: 'Place of the moon'.
 The town is named after the Aztec moon goddess, Metztli.

 History

 Pre-Columbian

 Before the Spanish colonization of the region in 1519, Metztitlán was the site of a powerful, independent Otomi state, unconquered by the Aztec Empire.
 According to Professor Michael E. Smith, this small kingdom's independence was fortified and maintained as a result of the mountainous terrain in the valley surrounding it.
 Professor Smith wrote that the factors behind the state's enduring independence was due to the fact that "there were few resources of interest to the (Aztec) Empire in this area, and the final emperors may have decided that Metztitlán was not worth the effort."
+The lunar deity Zäna was important in this town.
+Metztitlan used a calendar very similar to that of the Aztecs, but changing the names of a few days: xilotl "green ear of corn" instead of Aztec cuetzpalin, tzontecomatl "skull" instead of miquiztli, itlan (either "next to him" or "his tooth") instead of malinalli, cuixtli "kite (bird)" instead of cuauhtli, and teotl itonal "day of divinity" instead of cozcacuauhtli.